 The Southern Gateway project is a $666 million design-build construction project by the Texas Department of Transportation (TxDOT), aimed to rebuild and widen Interstate 35E (I-35E) south of downtown, as well as widen U.S. 67 between I-35E and I-20 and the I-35E/U.S. 67 split.
 The purpose of the 11-mile project is to improve safety issues, provide congestion relief, support traffic operations, address roadway deficiencies and improve system linkage.

 The improvements would also consist of reconstructing reversible non-tolled express lanes, lanes that are open to all users including SOVs (single occupancy vehicles) and HOVs (high occupancy vehicles), and/or general purpose lanes to improve capacity in the corridor.
-Construction will begin early 2018, with an anticipated completion of 2021.
+Construction will begin early 2018, with an anticipated completion of Winter 2022.

-- I-35E in the Southern Gateway corridor is considered the 17th most congested roadway segment in Texas, according to the Texas A&M Transportation Institute.
+I-35E in the Southern Gateway corridor is consistently ranked as one of the most congested roadways in Texas according to the Texas A&M Transportation Institute.

-- About 218,000 vehicles per day are estimated to travel through southern Dallas County each day.
+About 192,000 vehicles are estimated to travel through southern Dallas County each day.

-- The project is partially being funded by the Texas Clear Lanes Initiative.
-For more information, visit the following link: [link to FAQ about funding]
+The project is partially being funded by the Texas Clear Lanes Initiative.

 Headquartered in Austin, the Texas Department of Transportation (TxDOT) is organized by administration, districts and divisions.
 TxDOT’s workforce is made up of engineers, administrators, financial experts, designers, architects, sign makers, accountants, purchasers, maintenance workers, travel counselors and many other professions.
 All of our employees work together to realize the TxDOT mission: Through collaboration and leadership, we deliver a safe, reliable, and integrated transportation system that enables the movement of people and goods.